Baháʼí Faith in the United Kingdom: Earliest phase

-Scholar Moojan Moomen has identified the first account in the West as being January 8, 1845 as an exchange of British diplomatic reports not published in the newspapers.
+Scholar Moojan Momen has identified the first account in the West as being January 8, 1845 as an exchange of British diplomatic reports not published in the newspapers.
 This was an account of the first Letter of the Living to be sent on a mission by the Báb, whom Baháʼís accept as a precursor of their religion.
 He was the second Letter of the Living and first Babí martyr, Mullá ʻAlí-i-Bastámí.
 These exchanges were between Sir Henry Rawlinson who wrote first to Sir Stratford Canning.
 Follow-up exchanges continued through to April 1846 where diplomatic records of events end.
 Ottoman state archives affirm his arrival in Istanbul where he is then sentenced to serve in the naval ship yards at hard labor - the Ottoman ruler refusing to banish him as it would be "difficult to control his activities and prevent him spreading his false ideas."

 The first newspaper/public reference to the religious movement began with coverage of the Báb which occurred in The Times on 1 November 1845 which relied on Muslim reactions to the new religion.
 This newspaper account was echoed many times in local and far distant newspapers into early 1846 as far away as New Zealand.

 In later 1852 into 1853 there was an event which caused great suffering on Babís.
 The Babís were blamed for an attempted assassination of the Shah of Persia.
 Recent scholarship has identified a fringe element distinct from all the major aspects of the religion, its community and leadership at the time.
 Nevertheless, coverage in newspapers at the time often echoed the Persian government's view blaming the Babís and Babís in large numbers were in fact executed as a result, however as the months dragged on reports of the deaths of large numbers of Babis progress from hundreds in Tehran by early of November, 1852, to tens of thousands in the south of the country by late December.

 There was then a British mission in Tehran, Persia, and it reported on the events regarding Bábism during that period and after Baháʼu'lláh's banishment to Baghdad.
 The British consul-general of Baghdad offered him British citizenship and offered to arrange for a residence for him in India or any place he wished.
 Baháʼu'lláh refused the offer.
 After being further banished from Baghdad, Baháʼu'lláh wrote a specific letter or "tablet" addressed to Queen Victoria commenting favourably on the British parliamentary system and commending the Queen for the fact that her government had ended slavery in the British Empire.
 She, in response to the tablet, is reported to have said, though the original record is lost, that "If this is of God, it will endure; if not, it can do no harm."